catseye/Exanoke/README.markdown

 to allow the programmer to give it a better name, but more static context checking would be involved.

-Note that `<if` is not truly necessary.
+Note that `<if` is not strictly necessary.
 Its only use is to embed a conditional into the first argument being passed to a recursive call.
 You could also use a regular `if` and make the recursive call in both branches, one with `:true` as the first argument and the other with `:false`.